Sparky015/AstralEngine/README.md

 - Note that I am still polishing this feature, but it is functionally done.

 ###
-#### Memory Profiling Tool Suite
+#### Memory Profiling Tool Suite (Experimental)

-This includes real time memory allocation stats, a scene-based memory profiling with file exports and visualizer tool, and scope-based allocation profiling tool
+This includes real time memory allocation stats, a scene-based memory profiling with file exports and visualizer tool, and scope-based allocation profiling tool.

 You can find more detailed information about this (including the why's) [here](Documentation/Astral-Runtime/Memory%20Tracking%20&%20Visualization/Information.md).

-- Note that I am still polishing and optimizing this feature, but it is functionally done.
+- Note that this is only available in debug builds, and that I am still polishing and optimizing this feature, but it is functionally done.

 ###
 #### Visual Scope Profiler